redis/jedis/README.md

 Jedis is now fully compatible with the latest version of redis.

+## Why Jedis is a Release Candidate?
+Because I want to add Sharding and add more documentation to the site.
+And also publish the benchmark results, which are pretty good (around 26 Kops for GETs and SETs, and 126 Kops for GETs and SETs in pipeling mode).

 ## What will be available soon?
 - Sharding
 - Connection pooling